-The Salem College Graduate Catalog includes the official announcements of academic programs and policies.
+The Salem College Graduate Catalog includes official announcements of academic programs and policies.
 Graduate students are responsible for knowledge of information contained therein.
-Although the listing of courses in this catalog is meant to indicate the content and scope of the curriculum, changes may be necessary and the actual offerings in any term may differ from prior announcements.
-Programs and policies are subject to change from time to time in accordance with the procedures established by the faculty and administration of the College.
+Although the listing of courses in this catalog is meant to indicate the content and scope of the curriculum, changes may be necessary and actual offerings in any term may differ from prior announcements.
+Programs and policies are subject to change in accordance with the procedures established by the faculty and administration of the College.